Moong Dal

 Buying Guide

-Price Range: $
+Price Range: $$

 Look For

-- Dry texture without moisture or clumping
+- Dry texture with no moisture or clumping inside package

 Avoid